abhijeetnishal/iMochaProblems/README.md

 # iMocha
-This repo contains Programming Questions setted by me for iMocha(Formerly interview Mocha) Company.
+This repo contains Programming Questions in C++ setted by me for iMocha(Formerly interview Mocha).